citizenbilly/Foundry-docker-wine/README.md

 ## Docker Compose
 Following is an example of docker-compose file that would allow you to run the container. <br />
-Important Note: Ensure that you are specifying UDP as the protocol for port(s).
-As Docker will default to tcp.
+Important Note: Ensure that you specify UDP as the protocol for port(s).
+Docker will default to TCP.
 ```
 version: "3"
 services: